Why do politicians oppose cannabis?

 Keep in mind that good lawyers are often busy.
 That means they often will not be able to talk to you at the time you call.
 Be prepared to wait hours, even a day or two, for a return call.
 Try to get the secretary/receptionist who answers the phone to give you an approximate time for a return call.

 It's hard to imagine how a system could be better designed to corrupt youth, enrich vicious people, and create a general cynicism about the law -- and law enforcement personnel -- than current "drug" prohibition policies.
 It's perfect.
-An arbitrary enemy which only advances in response to the apparent defense barricades thrown up in fear of its approach.
+An arbitrary enemy which only advances in direct proportion to the purported defense barricades thrown up in fear of its approach.
 A war that never ends, an appetite never sated.

 The most critical thing we do at SoDakNORML is help people accused of violation of stupid laws to get on with their lives with the least possible amount of damage done.

 The most important thing we do at SoDakNORML is attempt to change the laws so they conform more closely to the ideals of a free society.